-If a student is arrested for battery, should the incident be reported as SESIR Battery?
+If a student is arrested for battery, should the incident be reported as SESIR Aggravated Battery?

-According to what is written in Appendix P, if a student commits a Level 1 incident such as Battery, are we to first consult with law enforcement and then make a determination as to whether an official report should be written?
-Do Level 1 incidents no longer fall into the criteria of must be reported to law enforcement?
+According to what is written in Appendix P, if a student commits a Level 1 incident such as Aggravated Battery, are we to first contact law enforcement and then make a determination as to whether an official report should be written?

-- Yes, Level 1 incidents are generally violent offenses that require consultation with Law Enforcement and they would make the determination whether an official report should be written.
+- Level 1 incidents are generally violent offenses.
+The district school board determines which SESIR incidents require consultation with law enforcement, and that information is required to be included in the district's zero tolerance policy.
+Once law enforcement is contacted, they would make the determination whether an official report should be written.

 - 784.03(1)(a)2.
 Battery; felony battery